Felicity520666/TypeVision/README.md

 ## Creator

-Made by [Felicity](https://github.com/Felicity520666).Feedback and suggestions are very welcome!
+Made by [Felicity](https://github.com/Felicity520666).
+Feedback and suggestions are very welcome!